ibm-cloud-docs/assistant-data/install-120.md

 Create a namespace for your application.
 Namespaces are a way to divide cluster resources between multiple users, which can be managed by resource quota.

 If you are installing the helm chart a subsequent time to add another deployment of the add-on to the same cluster, you can skip this step.
-Install the subsequent deployment to the same namespace as the one being used for the previous deployment.
+Install the subsequent deployment in the same namespace as the one being used for the previous deployment.

 1. From the Kubernetes CLI, run a command with the following syntax: